Rabbit stew is as old school as it gets this one is delightfully frugal, packed with flavour and features the much-underused pearl barley.

 I’m kicking off my slow transition to autumnal food with a delicious and simple stew recipe.
 Yes, I’m being all populist again with my fancy old-fashioned ingredients and traditional cooking methods.

 This recipe is not my first rabbit recipe here on Krumpli.
-It joins a rabbit tagine, a pot roast rabbit pasta and a rabbit ragu.
+It joins dishes like rabbit tagine, rabbit cacciatore, rabbit ragu and a stunning classic paella Valenciana with rabbit.

 Rabbit was one of the sources of protein that was not rationed during WWII in the UK and during the rationing period after.
 As a result, it became understandably a popular ingredient.